11 Tricks to Make Boxed Cake Mix Taste Homemade

 Give It a Caffeine Kick

 Why not add a hint of coffee to your chocolate cake mix?
-Substitute the water with brewed coffee, or mix water with instant coffee granules, whatever you have on hand.
+Substitute the water with brewed coffee, or mix water with instant coffee granules—whatever you have available.
 The flavor will be rich and indulgent!
+Try it out with this Chocolate Comfort Cake recipe.

 4 / 11